 Arbor vs. Pergola vs. Gazebo

-If you’re making over your backyard space and think that you’d like to add one of these structures, you might be wondering what exactly is the difference between a pergola and a gazebo and where an arbor fits into all of it.
+If you’re updating your backyard space and think that you’d like to add one of these structures, you might be wondering what exactly is the difference between a pergola and a gazebo and where an arbor fits into all of it.
 While there are certainly similarities between a pergola vs. gazebo or arbor, there are more differences that separate them by form and function.

 To help you decide whether you should install an arbor, pergola or gazebo, we’re sharing a little bit more about each of these outdoor structures so you can determine which one fits your needs and goals for your outdoor space.
 If one priority is to choosing one that blends well with the natural surroundings of your space, read more here to find out the difference between these popular covered structures and how each one might be a perfect match for your backyard retreat.

 What Is An Arbor?